West Seattle man charged with first-degree assault, accused of shooting neighbor

 According to the charges:

 The shooting victim moved into an apartment building in the 2700 block of 60th Avenue Southwest on Nov.
-15. His building is next door to the apartment building where Heinemann lived.
+15. His building is next door to the apartment building where Heinemann lives.

 Around 12:35 p.m.
 Sunday, a man who lives in the same building as the shooting victim was looking out his south-facing, sliding-glass door when he saw a neighbor he knew as Heinemann moving around the neighboring buildings with a pistol in his hand and peering around corners as if he was looking for someone, the charges say.